What is specdriven?

 |---|---|---|

-| Claude Code | .claude/skills/ | ~/.claude/skills/ |
+| Claude Code | .claude/specs/ | ~/.claude/specs/ |

-| Cursor | .agents/skills/ | ~/.cursor/skills/ |
+| Cursor | .agents/specs/ | ~/.cursor/specs/ |

-| GitHub Copilot | .agents/skills/ | ~/.copilot/skills/ |
+| GitHub Copilot | .agents/specs/ | ~/.copilot/specs/ |

-| Codex | .agents/skills/ | ~/.codex/skills/ |
+| Codex | .agents/specs/ | ~/.codex/specs/ |

-| OpenClaw | skills/ | ~/.openclaw/skills/ |
+| OpenClaw | specs/ | ~/.openclaw/specs/ |

 Full list of 50+ supported agents in the CLI agent registry.
-Replace /skills/ with /specs/ for spec installs.

-Author a skill or spec
+Author a spec

 The fast path